 Wednesdays, December 4,11,18 Soup Days!
 11:00 am-1:00 pm

 $4.00 buys a bowl of homemade beef vegetable soup, dessert and coffee

 Proceeds support ministries in our community

 Tuesday, December 24 5:00 PM Holy Eucharist to celebrate the Nativity of Jesus Christ

-5:00 pm Holy Eucharist
+5:00 pm Holy Eucharist, Rite I

-The Continuing Feast: On the first Sunday each month we continue the Eucharistic Feast with a pot luck lunch after the 11:00 service — the best in town!
+The Continuing Feast: On the usually the first Sunday each month we continue the Eucharistic Feast with a pot luck lunch after the 11:00 service — the best in town!
 It’s a good time to meet and get to know one another.
 Please come!

 12:15 pm Holy Eucharist using Enriching Our Worship liturgy